venkys-io/Code-Blogs/defanginganIPaddress.md

 Defanging IP addresses is a common practice in various situations where human readability and security are important.
 It helps prevent accidental misinterpretation and ensures that information containing IP addresses is presented in a clear and safe manner.

+## Test Cases
+- Input: 192.168.1.1
+Output: 192[.]168[.]1[.]1
+The given code reads an IP address from the user and replaces every period ('.') in the address with the string "[.]".

+For example, given the input "192.168.1.1", the code produces the output "192[.]168[.]1[.]1".

+This is achieved by iterating through each character of the input string.
+If the character is a period ('.'), it replaces it with "[.]", otherwise, it simply adds the character to the output string.

+- Input: 10.0.0.2
+Output: 10[.]0[.]0[.]2
+The program reads the input IP address "10.0.0.2" from the user.
+The defangIPAddr method is called with the input IP address.
+Inside the defangIPAddr method, the string is iterated character by character.
+When encountering each character:
+If the character is a period ('.'), it's replaced with "[.]" and added to the defanged address.
+If the character is not a period, it's directly appended to the defanged address.
+After iterating through all characters, the defanged address "10[.]0[.]0[.]2" is returned.
+Finally, the program prints the defanged IP address to the console.
+Therefore, the output "10[.]0[.]0[.]2" is obtained by replacing each period ('.') in the input IP address "10.0.0.2" with "[.]".